awslabs/amazon-quicksight-embedding-sdk/README.md

 * Added SHOW_MODAL_EVENT to notify modal is shown in Dashboard.

 **1.0.3:**
-* Added "AutoFit" as an new height option.
+* Added "AutoFit" as a new height option.

 **1.0.2:**
 * Added support for multi-value parameters.